Current and Back Issues

 Sunday mornings at 10 a.m. alternating with our regular Sunday services

 All are welcome to join the sharing circle.
-The topic for discussion will be “Favorite Vacations and Why" Those who wish can join us for lunch afterward.
+The topic for discussion will be “What is something that drives you crazy?"
+Those who wish can join us for lunch afterward.
 Please contact Mary Ann Fields 715 385 2975 for more information.

 The Care Committee would like to sponsor another Women's Discussion Group for those who cannot come to our morning session.
 If interested please contact Toni Polfus 715 277 2025 or Mary Ann Fields 715 385 2975 and we will help find a time for interested persons.